CreatingChange/Beginner/README.md

 </div>
 ```

 Bootstrap comes with some useful [glyphicons](http://getbootstrap.com/components/#glyphicons) built in.
-Its nearly impossible to remember the class name for each one so it is common to have to visit the documentation page linked above for reference.
+Its nearly impossible to remember the class names for each one so it is common to have to visit the documentation page linked above for reference.

 To get the glyphicons into your project, you should go back to the boostrap 'dist' folder from the beginning and move the fonts folder into your project.
 We will later reference the glyphicons inside this folder with class names.

-On this page we will use the phone, envelope, and user glyphicons to represent email, phone number, and facebook link.
+On the contact page we will use the phone, envelope, and user glyphicons to represent email, phone number, and facebook link.

 Your columns should look like this: